the-sisyphean/AutoJudge/readme.md

 # Programming Problem Difficulty Predictor
 ## Overview

 Competitive programming platforms (Kattis, Codeforces, etc.) classify problems by difficulty.
-This project automates that process using Machine Learning.
+This project automates that process using Machine Learning while using only **textual description**.

 By analyzing the textual description of a problem, the system predicts:

-Difficulty Class: Categorizes problems into Easy, Medium, or Hard

-Difficulty Score: Assigns a precise numerical score (1.0 – 10.0)
+Difficulty Class: Categorizes problems into Easy, Medium, or Hard Difficulty Score: Assigns a precise numerical score (1.0 – 10.0)

 ## Approach & Feature Engineering

 Simple word counts were insufficient.
 The final model uses a Hybrid Feature Set to capture both technical language and mathematical constraints.

 ### 1️⃣ NLP Features

-TF-IDF Vectorization: Analyzes unigrams and bigrams

-Logic-Aware Cleaning: Custom preprocessing preserves:
+TF-IDF Vectorization: Analyzes unigrams and bigrams Logic-Aware Cleaning: Custom preprocessing preserves:
 Programming keywords (if, while, for)
 LaTeX-style mathematical symbols (\leq, \geq)
 (These are often removed by standard cleaners)

 ### 2️⃣ Domain-Specific (Handcrafted) Features
-Power: Detects constraints like 10^5 or 10^9 to estimate time complexity

-Algorithm Density: Frequency of keywords like dp, graph, union-find, recursion

-Math Symbol Count: Density of operators (+ - * /) and comparison symbols (< > =)

-Constraint Complexity: Pattern detection such as N ≤ 10^5
+Power: Detects constraints like 10^5 or 10^9 to estimate time complexity Algorithm Density: Frequency of keywords like dp, graph, union-find, recursion Math Symbol Count: Density of operators (+ - * /) and comparison symbols (< > =) Constraint Complexity: Pattern detection such as N ≤ 10^5

-## Model Selection (Honest Evaluation)
+## Model Selection
 ### 1️⃣ Classification (Easy / Medium / Hard)

 We compared four models to determine which best handled the nuances of "Medium" difficulty problems.